andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Where We Find Ourselves

-* People _still_ don't get DDD
+* Many people _still_ don't get DDD
 * But it's _still_ the best way to solve complex problems in software
-* and the best way that we know of to get teams around codebases
+* And the best way that we know of to get teams around codebases
 * Whether you're doing microservices, a -modular monolith-, or nanoservices
-* And worst of all, it gets harder the bigger the problem you're trying to solve (TODO - explain why the scale is a challenge)

----

-## Our Story

 Note:
-We're going to share the story of our most recent project together (and some other bits before and after)

-We have first hand experience of seeing what DDD looks like on a very large scale.
-We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.

----

-## Our Goals

-  * Solve it right, build it right
-  * Maximally indepenent teams
-  * Prioritise value for _everyone_
-  * Pick our battles

-Note:
-As Senior Developers, all projects we work on share some common goals.
-This project was no different:

-* Solve the right business problems and build the software right
-* Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).
-* Prioritize the areas we focussed which maximised value for the client AND developers
-* Pick the right battle - there are so many things that you can make perfect, pick the ones that add most value.

----

-## Or More Simply...

-We're just trying to split the hard problem, into smaller maximally independent problems,

-and trying to get as many of the right people understanding and working on the right problems as possible.

----

-# Part 1: Near Enemies, Constraints & Existing Challenges

-Note:
+Drop this @gaythu-rajan? -> * And worst of all, it gets harder the bigger the problem you're trying to solve (TODO - explain why the scale is a challenge)

 ---